synacts/digitalid-webclient/README.md

-# digitalid-webclient
+# Webclient
-This project implements a webclient for the Digital ID Protocol.
+This project implements a webclient for the [Digital ID Protocol](http://www.digitalid.net/protocol/).